QuantConnect/Lean/Research/readme.md

 =============
 Currently we have a few ways to use QuantConnect research notebooks:
 - Lean CLI (Recommended)
-- Use our docker container directly with launch script.
-- Install everything locally and run directly on your OS.
+- Install locally and run directly on your OS.

 This document will cover the setup, getting started, and known issues.